Animal Trapping Service and Damage Repair in Montgomery County and Greater Washington D.C.

 Montgomery County MD Animal Removal Tips: Solving A Snake Problem Humanely

 Snakes are a species that is found in many areas of the country but is extremely diverse.
 As such, different varieties of snakes must be dealt with differently.
 As it can be difficult to identify snake types and to know whether they are venomous, it is advised to hire a professional to deal with an infestation.
 With these things in mind, we will highlight humane methods of identifying a snake issue on your property and resolving the issue.

 Signs of Snake Activity Near Your Property:

-If you are worried that you may have a snake active in or around your properties,, there are several ways that you may be able to use to identify whether there is a snake present, and this doesn’t have to be something as obvious as discovering a snake skin.
+If you are worried that you may have a snake active on or around your property, there are several ways that you may be able to use to identify whether there is a snake present, and this doesn’t have to be something as obvious as discovering a snakeskin.
 Like any other animals, snakes will leave droppings if they are active around your property, and these will tend to be soft, but can have some visible fur in the feces depending on their diet.
-You may also see signs of snake movement, which will have a distinctive wave-like shape through damp or moist soil if you do have any of this present around your home.
+You may also see signs of snake movement, which will leave a distinctive wave-like shape through damp or moist soil present around your home.

 Using Adhesive Traps to Catch and relocate a Snake

-The most common method of dealing with a snake humanely is to use an adhesive trap to catch the snake, and in this scenario it is important to make sure that you have identified the species that you are trying to catch, and use a trap of an appropriate size.
+The most common method of dealing with a snake humanely is to use an adhesive trap to catch the snake.
+If attempting this, it is important to make sure that you have identified the species that you are trying to catch and use a trap of an appropriate size.
 You should make sure that you place the trap in an area where you can see signs of snake activity, and the best location is usually at the base of a wall or fence where you have seen signs of snake activity.
 You will then need to monitor the trap regularly until you have caught the snake causing the problem, and then relocate the snake at least ten miles away in a rural area.
 To release the snake, remove the cover from the trap, and pour vegetable oil over the snake, which will then loosen the adhesive.